JOSEPH SOLMAN

 Biography

-Active into his nineties, Joseph Solman was a pivotal figure in the development of 20th century American art.
+Active into his nineties, Joseph Solman was a pivotal figure in the development of 20th Century American art.
 Emigrating to the United States from Russia at the age of three, he studied drawing under Ivan Olinsky at the National Academy of Design in the late Twenties.
 Solman was instrumental in the founding of "The Ten," a progressive group of artists whose members also included Adolph Gottlieb, Mark Rothko, Louis Harris and Ilya Bolotowsky.

 From 1936 to 1941, he was active in the easel division of the WPA Federal Art Project.
 In 1949, he was honored with a retrospective exhibition at the Phillips Memorial Gallery in Washington, D.C. and received the 1961 award in painting from the National Institute of Arts and Letters.
 His works are included in more than two dozen major museum collections throughout the world.